-I joined Imperial in 2021 as a senior teaching fellow with a research focus on physics education.
+I joined Imperial in 2021 as a senior teaching fellow with a research focus on physics education as part of the Imperial Physics Education Group.
 Physics Education Research (PER) is an interdisciplinary field with the broad goal of improving our collective understanding of how people learn physics and, consequently, improve the way physics is taught.

 During my doctorate, I was a College Lecturer for 3 years teaching Electromagnetism and Optics.
 After which, I completed my teacher training in south east London, then I spent 2 years at the University of Colorado Boulder PER group working with Heather Lewandowski on: quantum education and workforce development; developing an assessment for modelling in undergraduate labs; and understanding the impact of emergency remote lab instruction during the coronavirus pandemic.